scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 call their recipes something different.
 While the process certainly seems more like baking than, say, coaching a football team, Ansible calls its scripts “playbooks.”
-Alternate tools with similar functionality are Chef (which, unsurprisingly *does* call it’s scripts “recipes”), Salt (also Python-based! and uses “states”), and Puppet (which uses “manifests”).
+Alternate tools with similar functionality are Chef (which, unsurprisingly *does* call its scripts “recipes”), Salt (also Python-based, and uses “states”), and Puppet (which uses “manifests”).
 With any of these, a great way to start learning would be to translate an existing configuration shell script into one of these tools.